 Elsewhere in the range, Vauxhall is obviously feeling the pressure up against rivals’ crossovers and SUVs, and has announced a Qashqai-sized crossover, the Crossland X, will be available sometime next year.

-No official release date has been revealed yet, but we reckon the order books for the new Insignia Grand Sport should open in February.
-If you can’t wait until next year, here’s all our personal lease deals on the current Vauxhall Insignia.
+Available to order now, lease prices for the new Insignia will be available shortly, with the first cars getting to customers in the summer months.
+If you can’t wait until then however, here’s all our personal lease deals on the current Vauxhall Insignia.